callrua/spotipyutils/README.md

 # spotipyutils

-This repo is dedicated to utility scripts created for Spotify using the Spotify Web API.
-A python wrapper spotipy was used (details [here](https://github.com/plamere/spotipy))
+Python scripts leveraging the Spotify Web API to offset my laziness when making playlists.
+A wrapper for the API was used ([spotipy](https://github.com/plamere/spotipy))

 The following environment variables are required;